genea-workshop/leaderboard/_pages/leaderboard.md

 <h2 style="color: #3979c0">Leaderboard setup and timeline</h2>
 The leaderboard will be released in two stages.

-To construct the leaderboard, we are inviting authors of up to 15 already published gesture-generation models to participate in a large-scale evaluation.
+To construct the leaderboard, we are inviting authors of a selection of already published gesture-generation models to participate in a large-scale evaluation.
 The organisers will conduct a comprehensive evaluation of the submitted systems, which will then be published on our website, alongside all collected outputs, ratings, and scripts necessary for reproducing the evaluation.

 Afterwards, the leaderboard will become open to new submissions, and will be continuously updated by the GENEA team.
 Our current plan is to release the leaderboard **by the end of the year**.